 Iran launches National Campaign against coronavirus

-"In addition, w are going to launch a national mobilization campaign against coronavirus via cross-sectorial cooperation in the country," Namaki added.
+"In the past couple of days, my colleagues have announced that we are going to launch a national mobilization campaign against the coronavirus spread in the form of a cross-sectoral cooperation in the country," Namaki added.

-“Throughout the country, we have more than 17,000 health housed and more than 9,000 health centers in major cities and large villages,” the minister said.
+“Throughout the country, we have more than 17,000 health centers and more than 9,000 health centers in major cities, suburbs and large villages,” he said.